voodoos/flambda-backend/jane/doc/extensions/_01-tutorials/01-intro-to-parallelism-part-1.md

 produce a data race no matter what is happening in parallel.
 The situation changes if we make `price` mutable:

+[^write-on-initialization]: If we think of the field as a location in memory,
+    then of course there is one point at which the field _is_ modified, namely when the record is created.
+Fortunately, the memory model guarantees that this _initialising write_ never races against a read of the same field, so OCaml code never has to worry about data races on immutable fields.

 ```diff
    type t =
 -    { price : float